spark-solutions/spree2vuestorefront/README.md

 ### Development

-1. `./docker-bin/start.sh` to start the development environment.
+Steps:

-1. `./docker-bin/spree2vs.sh yarn install` - installs npm modules.
+1. Add `127.0.0.1 host.docker.internal` to `/etc/hosts`.
-1. `./docker-bin/spree2vs.sh yarn watch` - starts a Webpack server which continuously rebuilds the project from source files.
+1. Install NPM modules: `./bin/exec yarn install`.
-1. `./docker-bin/spree2vs.sh ./dist/index.js remove-everything` (or `./docker-bin/spree2vs.sh node ./dist/index.js  remove-everything` in case of "permission denied" error) - removes all records in Elastic Search.
+1. Start a Webpack task which continuously rebuilds the project from source: `./bin/exec yarn watch`.
-1. `./docker-bin/spree2vs.sh ./dist/index.js create-indices` (or `./docker-bin/spree2vs.sh node ./dist/index.js create-indices` in case of "permission denied" error) - sets up Elastic Search to accept Spree records.
+1. Setup Elastic Search to accept Spree records: `./bin/exec yarn create-indices`.
-1. `./docker-bin/spree2vs.sh yarn import:all` (or `./docker-bin/spree2vs.sh node ./dist/index.js products` then `./docker-bin/spree2vs.sh node ./dist/index.js categories` in case of "permission denied" error) - imports products, attributes and categories from Spree to the ES catalog.
+1. Import products, categories and attributes from Spree to the ES catalog: `./bin/exec yarn import:all`.
 In production mode, this script runs as a cron job at set intervals.
-1. `./docker-bin/spree2vs.sh yarn server` - starts a Node server which allows cart, order and account management in Spree when using Vue Storefront.
+1. Run a Node server which allows order management in Spree by calling spree2vs endpoints: `./bin/exec yarn server`.

-To shutdown the environment: `./docker-bin/stop.sh`.
+To remove the entire Elastic Search database: `./bin/exec yarn remove-everything`.

 ## Limitations